trapperwetzel/UnoGame/README.md

 ## Project Progress

 This project has been great so far, and I am really enjoying it.
-The use of Enums and the thinking through of what Data Structures/Algorithms to use has been really fun.
+Thinking through what Data Structures/Algorithms to use, as well as using Enums effectively has been really fun.

 ---